sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 I Goal is to find parameters θ that maximize the log likelihood

+## Ladder Networks
+## Use of Ladder Network in a CNN
+## Use of Ladder Network in segmentation problem
+## Description of primary products

 ## Methods:
 _Detailed description of algorithms and computational models used,
 tools use,
 work process,
 work limitations _

-## Description of primary products.

 ## Bibliography.
 [1] Linda G. Shapiro and George C. Stockman (2001): “Computer Vision”, pp 279-325, New Jersey, Prentice-Hall, ISBN 0-13-030796-3